chapiiin/TBR/README.md

-  The Best Register

-This uses PySimpleGUI, which has to be installed via command line.
+TBR uses PySimpleGUI, which has to be installed via command line.
 The guide below will at least tell you how to navigate your files in CL. https://www.digitalcitizen.life/command-prompt-how-use-basic-commands